Check out Grimes' clubby new single 'Player Of Games'

 Tune in here:

 It comes after Boucher shared a new track titled ‘Love’ on Instagram back in September.
-At the time, she explained it was written “in response to all the privacy invasion, bad press, online hate and harassment by paparazzi” she’d received following her split from Elon Musk.
+At the time, she explained it was written “in response to all the privacy invasion, bad press, online hate and harassment” she’d received from the paparazzi following her split from Elon Musk.

 Grimes had previously teased that her forthcoming new album – the follow-up to 2020’s ‘Miss Anthropocene’ – was “by far my greatest work that I’ve ever done”, adding: “I actually just made the last song for it two nights ago.”